Hayesville in Ashland County, Ohio — The American Midwest (Great Lakes)

 Hayesville Town Hall and Opera House

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-PFC Terry L. Schaub (within shouting distance of this marker); Historic Mifflin (approx. 5.3 miles away); Frontier Violence During the War of 1812 (approx. 5˝ miles away); Ashland County Veterans Memorial Bridge (approx. 5.8 miles away); Studebaker (approx. 6.1 miles away); Greentown Delaware Village (approx. 6.1 miles away); Jones Memorial Terrace (approx. 6.9 miles away); Founding of Ashland College / Ashland Eagles Tradition (approx. 7 miles away).
+Hayesville (here, next to this marker); PFC Terry L. Schaub (within shouting distance of this marker); Historic Mifflin (approx. 5.3 miles away); Frontier Violence During the War of 1812 (approx. 5˝ miles away); Ashland County Veterans Memorial Bridge (approx. 5.8 miles away); Studebaker (approx. 6.1 miles away); Greentown Delaware Village (approx. 6.2 miles away); Jones Memorial Terrace (approx. 6.9 miles away).
+Touch for a list and map of all markers in Hayesville.

 Also see . . .
 History of the Hayesville Opera House.
 (Submitted on November 8, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.)